-The issues arising from being charged with a drug offense can be complex.
-You need the services of an experienced Dallas drug offenses lawyer, which is why you should call Hernandez & Baggett, PLLC, right away.
+You need the services of an experienced Dallas drug crimes lawyer, which is why you should call Hernandez & Baggett, PLLC, right away.

 The following describes how drugs are assigned to their schedule:

 - Schedule I – High potential for abuse; no accepted medical use (ex. fentanyl)

 - Schedule II – High potential for abuse; some accepted medical use; potential for psychological or physical dependence (ex. hydrocodone)

 - Schedule III – Less potential for abuse; accepted medical use; varied risk for physical or psychological dependence (ex. ketamine)

 - Schedule IV – Even lower potential for abuse; accepted medical use; limited risk of physical or psychological dependence (ex. flunitrazepam)

 - Schedule V – Lowest potential for abuse; accepted medical use; even lower risk for physical or psychological dependence (ex. cold medicine)